jflamy/owlcms-tracker/docs/SCOREBOARD_ARCHITECTURE.md

 - Compute custom rankings
 - Extract specific fields
 - Apply user options
-- Use `groupAthletes` as primary data source
+- Use `groupAthletes` as primary data source for session athletes
-- Only access `databaseState` for athletes NOT in current group
+- Only access `databaseState` for athletes NOT in current session

 ❌ **DON'T:**
 - Make HTTP requests